Cold winters and LED lights don’t mix, or so we’ve been told.

 Bright White or Warm Light: Your Choice

-LED lights come in different color temperatures that range from a warm, yellow light to hyper-bright blueish-white light.
+LED lights come in different color temperatures that range from warm, yellow light to hyper-bright blueish-white light.

 Picking a lighting solution that can help reduce wastage and electricity usage.
 Additionally, LEDs are free of toxic additives and mercury, and they are entirely recyclable.